davidFLRibeiro/weather/README.md

 Summary:

-The app is about weather and news from azores that are allways good, we can see if weather it´s good or not to go to the beach. and see some news on the beach.
+The app is about weather and news from azores that are always good, we can see if weather it´s good or not to go to the beach. and see some news on the beach.

 Motivation: